Manage collections and tables

 7. For vector-enabled collections, select an Embedding generation method:

-• Bring my own: Select this option if you want to generate your own embeddings and import them when you load data into your collection.
-You must also enter the number of Dimensions for the vectors in your dataset, and you must select a Similarity metric that your embedding model will use to compare vectors.
+You must specify the dimensions for the vectors in your dataset and select a similarity metric.
 You can enter custom dimensions or select from common embedding models and dimensions.
 The available similarity metrics are Cosine, Dot Product, and Euclidean.

-• Use an embedding provider integration: To automatically generate embeddings when you load data, attach an embedding provider integration to your collection.
-For applicable databases, the built-in NVIDIA embedding provider integration is selected by default.
+For qualifying databases, the Astra-hosted NVIDIA embedding provider integration is selected by default.
 Other providers require additional setup before you can use them with a collection.
-Available models and dimensions vary by provider.
-For more information, a full list of supported providers, and links to instructions for each provider, see Auto-generate embeddings with vectorize.
+For more information, see Generate and store embeddings in Astra DB Serverless databases.

 8. Click Create collection.

 You can use the Data API to programmatically create a collection.
+For more information and examples, see Create a collection.

 If you get a Collection Limit Reached or TOO_MANY_INDEXES message, you must delete a collection before you can create a new one.

-Serverless (Vector) databases created after June 24, 2024 can have approximately 10 collections.
+Serverless (vector) databases created after June 24, 2024 can have approximately 10 collections.
 Databases created before this date can have approximately 5 collections.
 The collection limit is based on the number of indexes.

 Delete a collection